Union Hill, Alabama

 Union Hill, also known as Wolff, is an unincorporated community in the eastern portion of Morgan County, Alabama, United States.
-It is one of the highest points on Brindlee Mountain, part of the Appalachian Mountain Range.
+It is one of the highest points on Brindlee Mountain, part of the Appalachian Mountains.
 The area consists of Union Hill School (a K-8 school), Union Hill Senior Center and New Canaan Baptist Church.
 It also hosts Station #2 of the Brindlee Mountain Fire Department, as well as Lecroy's, a popular restaurant up the road from the school.
 The broadcast tower for radio station WRSA Lite 96.9 is also located in Union Hill.
 A post office operated under the name Wolff from 1899 to 1905.